nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 <br>

-* In this post we will learn how can we secure server-side web applications with **OAuth 2.0 Authorization Code flow**
+In this post we will learn how to secure server-side web applications with **OAuth 2.0 Authorization Code flow**

 ## Why use OAuth 2.0 Authorization Code flow
 * The users information (name, email, roles etc.,) can be managed and stored securely in the OAuth server and need not be created separately in each web application